tldr-pages/tldr/pages/linux/tlp-stat.md

 > TLP status reports.
 See also `tlp`.

-- Status report with configuration and all active settings:
+- Generate status report with configuration and all active settings:

 `sudo tlp-stat`